Frequently Asked Questions

 Our Small Group Training workouts scale to all strength and ability levels, so we can get you working hard at your level in a group setting right away.

 We just ask that you be willing to work hard and test your limits early and often, because we find that's the quickest path to improvement.
 If you're willing to commit to working hard, we can absolutely make training at The BTG work for you.

 Do you do assessments with new clients?
 I've been told that's important.

-Us having a really solid knowledge of how you move is super important for us in designing your Semi-Private programming and evaluating how you'll fit into our Small Group sessions.
+Us having a really solid knowledge of how you move is super important for us in evaluating how you'll fit into our Small Group sessions.
 We need to know where you're at to make sure you're not going to get injured, and so we can figure out how best to help you meet your training goals.

 Honestly, most people end up displaying similar issues due to the prevalence of chronic seated posture / behaviour in our modern society.
 The most common things we see are tight but weak hip flexors, under-active glutes, forward head and shoulder positioning, weak grip, and poor core timing/coordination and strength.

 Instead of taking you through a static "assessment", your first session with us is our "On-Ramp" program, where we get a look at how you move by having you...well...move!
 We'll take you through the fundamental movement patterns we use in the gym to see what you already do well, and what needs work so we can work out a game plan for your continued training with us, and also give you some concrete things you can start doing right away at home to accelerate your progress.
 For the large majority of people, that is more effective and time-efficient than a canned "assessment", and gets you moving towards your goals sooner.

 I Don't Want to Strength Train Because I Don't Want to Get Bulky - I just Want to Be "Toned".

 To be "toned" you need to have muscle.
 To build muscle, you need to lift/move/carry heavy things, including your own bodyweight.
 That is strength training.